5l1v3r1/QuantumProgramming/journal.md

 In preparation for implementing Shor's algorithm on my own, I decided to write my own arithmetic operations so that I could implement exponentiation mod N (needed for Shor's algorithm).
 While I did not nearly finish what I plan to, I was able to implement an addition function which does not return an additional carry bit (although at present it still uses a scratch qubit for this).
 In addition, I made a wrapper function which adds in place (although at present it does allocate a third qureg).
 This will make it possible to implement long multiplication.

 While most of the circuits I am implementing are pretty closely knit with their classical equivalents, I am noticing myself becoming increasingly comfortable with unitary operations.
 I can quickly tell whether something is possible or not, and I can pretty quickly implement any gate which is thrown my way.

+### Sat, Aug 3, 1:48

+Here is a brief update concerning my end-of-the-day progress.
+I have managed to remove the need for carry bits throughout the body of my addition algorithms.
+With this task complete, I will begin tomorrow to implement more complex math functions such as multiplication.
+Meanwhile, I have seen some talk about an efficient QFT-based adder.
+While it seems promising, I am concerned that it will fail to be fully accurate for large numbers due to imperfect V-gate precision.
+Thus, I am sticking to my classical adders for now.